naturalness/partycrasher/README.md

 # Partycrasher
 Automated scalable crash bucketing!

-Partycrasher is a framework for automatically gruping crash reports based on the contents of stacktraces and other data available at the time of a crash.
+Partycrasher is a framework for automatically grouping crash reports based on the contents of stacktraces and other data available at the time of a crash.
 You can read the [paper about it](https://peerj.com/preprints/1705/).